Jessica Reznicek

 Jessica Rae Reznicek (born July 25, 1981) is a Catholic Worker and climate activist from Iowa.
 On June 29, 2021, she was sentenced to eight years in federal prison for a series of attacks on the Dakota Access Pipeline.

 Early life

 Reznicek grew up in Adel, then Perry, Iowa.
-She was raised Catholic, but was not a regular churchgoer after her childhood, leaving the faith while in her teens.
+She was raised Catholic, but was not a regular churchgoer after her childhood, leaving the faith as a teenager.
 Her father worked for the sheriff's department.
 After high school, she drove a fork lift at a Hy-Vee distribution center and took a job at a country club.
 It was there that she met her future husband, whom she described as a "millionaire businessman."
 By her mid-20s, she was married to this pharmacist in the Des Moines area and was studying political science at Simpson College.

 Activism

 Early activism

 Her activism began with a trip to Colorado in the mid-2000s where she observed earth dug up by an oil-and-gas industry project, deciding to make and post protest signs in front of the operation.
 In 2011, Reznicek joined the Occupy Wall Street movement.
 She returned to Iowa three weeks later after learning about the satellite protest in Des Moines.
 At the Des Moines Occupy protest, she met members of the Catholic Worker movement and was attracted to their social justice mission.
 After the Occupy protests, Reznicek moved into the Rachel Corrie House, one of four Catholic Worker houses in Des Moines.
 During this time Reznicek wrote for Via Pacis, the local Catholic Worker newsletter, and described her journey from a financially secure housewife and college student to finding her spiritual purpose as a Catholic worker and activist.

 In the fall of 2015, Reznicek used a $1,000 grant to conduct research into defense contractors near Omaha.
 When she learned that Northrop Grumman was developing the RQ-4 Global Hawk drone, she abandoned plans to leave the United States and focus on her spiritual life.
 Instead, she visited the facility on the Feast of the Holy Innocents, introduced herself to the guard on duty, and then smashed a window and a door with a sledgehammer.
 When finished, she kneeled on the sidewalk to await her arrest.
 She served a 72-day prison sentence.

 By the time she committed her first arson in November 2016, she had been a part of the Catholic worker movement, the Plowshares movement, and other Catholic-activist movements for more than a decade.
 She participated in protests around the world, and was deported from Israel after helping Palestinians plant olive trees in occupied lands.